camunda/blog.camunda.org/content/post/2017/02/camunda-modeler-017-released.md

 We are happy to announce the Camunda Modeler version 1.7 release!

-In this release brings massive improvements to copy and paste, a new way to use element templates and various improvements for BPMN and DMN modeling.
+This release brings massive improvements to copy and paste, a new way to use element templates and various improvements for BPMN and DMN modeling.

 [Download](https://camunda.org/bpmn/tool/) the new version from [camunda.org](https://camunda.org/bpmn/tool/).